K1WIZ/weatherFlow-alerter/README.md

 # weatherFlow-alerter
 Python scripts I wrote to generate e-mail alerts from my weatherflow tempest weather data

 If using multiple alert scripts, it is best to cache the json data to a file and have the watchdog scripts read relevant data from the file.
 This minimizes your API calls.
-To do this, I set a command in cron to dump data from the API to a local file: /scripts/wxresult  You can run this on a VM or even a raspberry pi computer board.
+To do this, I set a command in cron to dump data from the API to a local file: /scripts/wxresult  You can run this on a VM, docker container, or even a raspberry pi computer board.

 # Cron:
 ```